isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         fib(12), fib(13),
         fib(14), fib(15)};

 If you read from the array, for example from `values[3]`, the compiler knows its value during compile time.
 If all the accesses to the array are known at compile time, there no need during run time to construct the array, and no need to populate it by performing many calls to `fib`.
 Because the `values` array is built at compile-time, there is zero cost to reading from it.
 Every read from the array is replaced by the actual value, right where you ask for it.
 This removes the need to read from memory, which means we've avoided consuming a cache line from the data caches.
-This addional performance gain comes at no cost to our abstraction, as the code is still expressing our intent.
+This additional performance gain comes at no cost to our abstraction, as the code is still expressing our intent.
 We've basically inlined reading!

 Result: Instead of doing O(n) recursions per calculation, the final result is hard-coded as a constant in the compilation output.

 #### Example

 One of the most common types of run time computation is dynamic memory allocation.
-For an explanation on why it should be avoided, see [Per.14](#Rper-alloc) and [Per.15](#Rper-alloc0).Instead, we can use compile-time computation with the type system to define types that can be allocated entirely on the stack, and contigous in memory.
+For an explanation on why it should be avoided, see [Per.14](#Rper-alloc) and [Per.15](#Rper-alloc0).Instead, we can use compile-time computation with the type system to define types that can be allocated entirely on the stack, and contiguous in memory.

 Sunflowers grow their seeds in a spiral pattern where the number of seeds spirals is a Fibonacci Number.
 We will model a sunflower of size 13.
 Building on the last example, With the value of `fib(13)` known at compile-time, we can define an array using that value and put that into our `sunflower` object: